barton-willis/ordmexpt/README.md

 intended as a replacement to `approx-alike`.

-The last I tried, my alternative `ordmexpt` function runs the testsuite, including the share testsuite, with fifty-five unexpected failures.
-Of these failures, the alternative `approx-alike` determines that twenty-six of these failures are syntactic.
-Of the remaining twenty-nine failures, many are syntactic failures.
+The last I tried, my alternative `ordmexpt` function runs the testsuite, including the share testsuite, with fifty-seven unexpected failures.
+Of these failures, the alternative `approx-alike` determines that twenty-three of these failures are syntactic.
+Of the remaining thirty-four failures, many are syntactic failures.
 Here is a typical such failure:
 ~~~
 ********************** Problem 80 (line 736) ***************